The Options item in the Tools menu

 - Limit memory to: by default, Stonefield Query isn't limited in how much memory it can use.
 That doesn't mean it automatically takes up all of your system memory, just that it can use as much as is available when running a very long report.
 Database querying is memory-intensive, so this provides better performance.
 However, in some cases, especially in Windows Terminal Server environments where multiple users run Stonefield Query on the same server at the same time, this can end up limiting the amount of memory available for other applications or other users.
 In that case, turn this setting on and select the maximum amount of memory you want Stonefield Query to use.

 The options in the Email page are used when you want to email a report to someone or if an unexpected error occurs in Stonefield Query, in which case you have an option of emailing an error report to us so we can resolve the problem.
 The options are:

-- I use Outlook or a similar program for email (MAPI): choose this option if you use a MAPI-based email client such as Microsoft Outlook.
+- Use MAPI to send emails: choose this option if you use a MAPI-based email client such as Microsoft Outlook.
 If you don't use Outlook and you're not sure if your email client uses MAPI or not, ask your system administrator.
 Note that Stonefield Query requires the 32-bit version of Outlook and cannot send emails if you installed the 64-bit version.
 If that's the case, use SMTP instead.
+Also, MAPI isn't recommended if you want to email a scheduled report as it often fails.
 The other options on this page don't apply if you choose MAPI.